 In 1983, Glenn D. Daniels launched CMT, a television channel targeting fans of Country Music.
 Opryland USA bought the network in 1991, adding it to its roster alongside the similar TNN.
 By 1993, CMT went international, with a European branch.
-Viacom bought the two networks in 1997, with TNN eventually changing to Spike TV.CMT began with a programming line consisting mainly of country music videos, but under the ownership of Viacom, it has changed focus much like MTV, albeit to a lesser degree.
-While many of the initial non-video programs were logical choices (reruns of Hee Haw and The Dukes of Hazzard, plus a country-themed revival of The Singing Bee), the network has moved further and further away from its country roots with programs such as Extreme Makeover: Home Edition, Are You Smarter Than a 5th Grader?, Married... with Children, etc. However, they continue to show videos often enough that they maintain a fan-voted video countdown show.
-They also have their own country music awards show, hosted by Kid Rock each June.
-CMT also maintains a sister channel, CMT Pure Country (formerly known as VH-1 Country), which is still primarily dedicated to music videos.
+Viacom bought the two networks in 1997, with TNN eventually transformed into Spike TV.In the beginning, CMT's programming consisting mainly of country music videos and related programming.
+Much like MTV, albeit to a lesser degree, the network has also changed its focus in the years since.
+While many of the initial non-music programs were logical choices (reruns of Hee Haw and The Dukes of Hazzard, plus a country-themed revival of The Singing Bee), the network's programming would move further and further away from its country roots over the years ( Extreme Makeover: Home Edition, Are You Smarter Than a 5th Grader?, Married... with Children, etc.).Nonetheless, CMT continues to show videos often enough note that they maintain a fan-voted video countdown show and their own country music awards show.
+CMT also maintains a sister channel, CMT Music (Originally known as VH-1 Country), which is primarily dedicated to country music videos.
 Rival network Great American Country is also more video-focused.

 - Cops Reloaded — A re-edit of past episodes produced for syndication.